zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 Two theoretical developments are needed to complete this program:

-**First:** A rigorous derivation of the $\beta$-function $\beta(\alpha)$ for a general transport network.
+**First:** A rigorous derivation of the $\beta$ -function $\beta(\alpha)$ for a general transport network.
 The schematic form (product of linear factors at the four fixed points) is motivated by analogy with known RG flows, but has not been derived from first principles for arbitrary network topologies.
 This requires extending the spectral analysis of network Laplacians (Burioni & Cassi 2005) to include wave, critical, and confined operators.

 **Second:** A prediction of which systems should sit at basin boundaries — and therefore show "critical" behavior with $\alpha$ fluctuating between adjacent fixed points.
 RTM predicts that systems undergoing phase transitions (cardiac arrest, seizure onset, market crash) should show $\alpha$ flowing between fixed points in real time.
-The cardiac severity ladder ($\rho = -0.957$ from NSR at $\alpha = 1.05$ to VFib at $\alpha = 0.35$) is consistent with this: the disease process is an $\alpha$-flow from the ballistic fixed point ($\alpha = 1$) through white noise ($\alpha = 0.5$) toward anti-correlation ($\alpha < 0.5$).
+The cardiac severity ladder ($\rho = -0.957$ from NSR at $\alpha = 1.05$ to VFib at $\alpha = 0.35$) is consistent with this: the disease process is an $\alpha$ -flow from the ballistic fixed point ($\alpha = 1$) through white noise ($\alpha = 0.5$) toward anti-correlation ($\alpha < 0.5$).

 This dynamic flow picture — $\alpha$ as a time-dependent variable that evolves under coarse-graining and flows toward fixed points determined by the dominant operator — is the ultimate theoretical target of the RTM program.